 After eventually getting out of the Chrysler business, Tracinda bought enough of General Motors to get a seat on the board.
 Company man Jerry York held that seat and pushed for a GM-Renault-Nissan tie-up.
 Bound by duty to stockholders to explore the option instead of dismissing it outright, Rick Wagoner and GM staff worked with Renault-Nissan for a few months to prove what we all seemed to know in the first place: A Renault-GM tie-up didn’t make much sense.
 Kerkorian’s Tracinda sold off its GM stake and went home.
 The end of that story, right?

-Well, yes and no. Whether by the “third time’s a charm” or “try, try again” schools of thought, Tracinda has been accumulating shares of Ford Motor Company since April 2, 2008, and offered today to buy more.
+Well, yes and no. Whether by the “third time’s a charm” or “try, try again” schools of thought, Tracinda has been accumulating shares of Ford Motor Company since April 2, 2008, and offered today to buy more – while advising younger investors on how to buy shares in oil.
 And by more we mean enough to give Tracinda 5.6% of FoMoCo.
 But what does Tracinda really want?
 Does the company want take over a Detroit car company, no matter which?
 It does seem that Kerkorian is obsessed with making a major, direct impact on the automotive industry.
 His efforts so far have succeeded in shaking things up, often when it can be most disruptive, but not in improving the business overall.

 Tracinda has never been a sidelines kind of stockholder, particularly when it comes to the automotive industry.
 Despite assurances that this purchase of Ford stock signals a vote of confidence in boss Alan Mullaly and progress thus far in the Way Forwar, it is difficult to imagine a situation where Tracinda simply watches from the boardroom sidelines.
 And if the past wasn’t enough indicator of hands-on stockholder Tracinda is, consider that Ford has confirmed a meeting between Tracinda’s usual automotive representative Jerry York and Alan Mullaly weeks before the purchase.
 Officially, the story is the Tracinda has not yet asked for a seat at the board table.